OSUMed/Job-Navi-FrontEnd/README.md

+# Job Navi Web Application

+Welcome to the Job Navi web application frontend repository!
+This project is a part of the Job Navi application, which helps users manage and track job applications efficiently.
+The frontend is built using React, TypeScript, Material UI, and other technologies.

+## Branch Information

+The hosted site is available on the `sql-injection-branch` branch.
+To access the live site, visit: [https://jobtrackerfe.netlify.app/](https://jobtrackerfe.netlify.app/)

+## Technologies Used

+- React
+- TypeScript
+- Material UI
+- Mobx

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).